-- To emancipate embodied knowledge in response to excessive rational, narrow thought-processes in Western society.
+- To emancipate embodied knowledge to amend excessive rational, thought-processes in Western society.

-- To envision equitable, sustainable social structures upon an expanded awareness of ecological human and non-human relations.
+- To envision sustainable social structures upon an expanded awareness of human and non-human relations.

-- To design courses, actions and formats in response to academic and institutional stagnation.
+- To design courses, interventions, and formats in response to academic and institutional stagnation.

 - To glean new visions of communion and their modes of governance.

 Parliament is a pioneering work of situational choreography that has been situated around the world.
 It offers participants a critically needed withdrawal from normal modes of social action.
 A diverse cohort of citizen-performers, working in silence, comes together to hold council amidst the elemental phenomena and fundamental concerns of collectively lived experience.
-Four Parliaments, each carefully recruited, will be organized by LSC at the Von Der Heyden Studio Theater of the Rubenstein Arts Center at Duke University.
-Each event will bring together diverse communities from Duke and Durham, providing an unusual and innovative site for 21st-century experimentalist cooperation.
+This year, one Parliament will be organized by the LSC at the Von Der Heyden Studio Theater of the Rubenstein Arts Center at Duke University, bringing together diverse communities from Duke and Durham, and providing an unusual and innovative site for 21st-century experimentalist cooperation.
 In addition, the LSC is preparing the national presentation of Parliament as well as publishing a book about Parliament in partnership with the CUNY Segal Center.

 — Social Dreaming facilitation sessions in partnership with the Centre for Social Dreaming in London; free and open to Duke graduate students and faculty.
 Sessions will be conducted virtually on Zoom.